McMaster Faculty of Health Sciences: Facilities

 The faculty currently operate a number of facilities on the McMaster's main campus and around Ontario for both education and research.
 The faculty also operates its own library at the university, known as the Health Sciences Library.
 The Michael G. DeGroote Centre for Learning and Discovery, which houses the faculty's medical school also houses more than 250 scientists and McMaster's medical institutes including, the Centre for Function Genomics, Centre for Gene Therapeutics, Institute for Cancer and Stem Cell Biology Research, Robert E. Fitzhenry Vector Laboratory, Centre for Asthma and Allergy Research (Allergen), the Michael G. DeGroote Institute for Pain Research and Care and North American Headquarters for West Nile studies.

 The faculty also operate two regional campuses in St. Catharines, Ontario and Kitchener, Ontario.
 The campus in Kitchener, known as the Waterloo Regional Campus, shares facilities with the Health Sciences Campus of the University of Waterloo.
 The campus in St. Catharines is located at Brock University's Niagara Health and Bioscience Research Complex.
 Approximately 30 medical students in each year of the program attend each campus.
 Those who apply to McMaster's School of Medicine are asked to rank their site choice (Hamilton, Niagara Region, Waterloo Region) from first to third, or no preference.
 Offers of admission to the medical school are made from a rank list irrespective of geographical preference.
 Subsequent to filling the positions, registrants to the class are offered a position based on their preference and geographical background.
 The offers given out by McMaster are bound to the assigned site.

 The faculty is also currently affiliated with two major academic hospital systems, Hamilton Health Sciences and St. Joseph's Healthcare Hamilton.
 Combined, the two faculties operate ten hospitals in the Hamilton area, each used as teaching hospital by the faculty.
 Norfolk General Hospital is the latest hospital to be affiliated with the faculty, becoming an affiliated teaching hospital with the university in 2009.

 Reputation

 In the 2012 Times Higher Education rankings of clinical, pre-clinical, and health universities, the university ranked 16th in the world and 2nd in Canada, behind Mcgill University.
 The faculty was placed 82nd in the world and fourth in the country in the U.S. News & World Report university rankings for life sciences and biomedicine.
 In the field of clinical medicine and pharmacy, the ARWU in 2010 ranked the program 51st-75th in the world and third in Canada.
-In the 2016 Times Higher Education rankings of clinical, pre-clinical, and health universities, the university ranked 27th in the world, and 3rd in Canada, with University of Toronto taking 1st in Canada and 11th in the world, whereas Mcgill University took 2nd in Canada and 20th in the world.
+In the 2016 Times Higher Education rankings of clinical, pre-clinical, and health universities, the university ranked 27th in the world, and 3rd in Canada, with the University of Toronto taking 1st in Canada and 11th in the world, whereas Mcgill University took 2nd in Canada and 20th in the world.